 Central banks want Libor replaced with several rates

-LONDON, March 18 (Reuters) - The tarnished Libor interest rate benchmark should be replaced with a range of reference rates based on actual market transactions by banks, a global group of central bankers said on Monday.
+LONDON (Reuters) - The tarnished Libor interest rate benchmark should be replaced with a range of reference rates based on actual market transactions by banks, a global group of central bankers said on Monday.

 The rate is compiled by banks submitting quotes for the rates at which they believe they could borrow from another bank.
-It is used to price products worth trillions of dollars, ranging from home loans to credit cards, but central bankers signalled that its days ought to be numbered.
+It is used to price products worth trillions of dollars, ranging from home loans to credit cards, but central bankers signaled that its days ought to be numbered.

 "It is clear that central banks must play an important role in supporting the development of alternative reference rates," Bank of England Governor Mervyn King said in a statement.